 No problem!
 We’re an incredibly welcoming bunch, and previous conference attendance is by no means a requirement for speakers.
 Our vibe is collegial and fun, so expect a friendly audience of savvy, capable professionals who are excited to learn.

 Learn a bit more about who we are, and how we came to be.

-If it helps, here’s a full list of 2018’s sessions.
+If it helps you to brainstorm, here’s a full list of the most recent conference sessions.

-Once all the proposals are in, we’ll let early bird ticket holders and everyone who submitted a session proposal a chance to vote for their favourites, with the voting results used to help determine the schedule for the conference.
+Once all the proposals are in, we’ll email early bird ticket holders and everyone who submitted a proposal a link to vote for their favourites, with the voting results used to help determine the schedule for the conference.
 It’s all very democratic, really.